speevy/PIC10F20-Led-intensity-controler/README.md

 The design can be adapted for use in other similar applications.
 Be aware on the voltage and current of the device.

-**WARNING!** There are two kinds of power suppliers for led lamps: Voltages sources ans Current sources.
+**WARNING!** There are two kinds of power suppliers for led lamps: Voltages sources and Current sources.
 This design is *ONLY* meant for the Voltage sources.